openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 .. code-block:: none

-   juju deploy --to lxd:0 --series jammy --channel quincy/stable ceph-radosgw
+   juju deploy --to lxd:0 --channel quincy/stable ceph-radosgw

 A single relation is needed: